Jonasitoelprogramador/Milestone3/README.md

 ## Accessibility

 The aim of this project with regards to accessibility is to ensure that there is text explanation across all features to build a site that is usable for people that use screen readers.
 If a feature already has a title/text explaining its function there is no need to add additional text.
 However, in certain cases, such as in the case of the media links, there is no text explaining the function of the link.
 Therefore, an aria-label has been added to each link to explain its function.

-In addition, there are two input fields in the site, each of which corresponds to a label element.
-The relationship between these two elements can be unclear for a user with a screen reader so the class "labelledby" has been added to both of the input fields in order to show their relationship to their respective label elements.
+In addition, there are several input fields in the site, each of which corresponds to a label element.
+The relationship between these two elements can be unclear for a user with a screen reader so the class "labelledby" has been added to all of the input fields in order to show their relationship to their respective label elements.

 ## Credits